top of page

 Elders are not granted the power or authority to oversee state, national, or international geographical areas.
 Nor was an elder given authority over another elder (cf. 3 Jn.
 1: 9-11).
 Thus, this also invalidates the concept of a 'governing body' or board of Directors as having authority and oversight over the Church.

-Elders were sometimes referred to as bishops, pastors, or overseers of the flock.
+Sometimes, elders were called bishops, pastors, or overseers of the flock.
 Thus, the same rules apply to the role of pastor or bishop as they do to the role of elder.

 Everyone was part of the process when important decisions had to be made.